Stewartsl17/NBA_Analysis_Final_Project/README.md

 # Questions that we hope to answer with the data:
 •	Based on the data that we’ve seen from the past in relation to the NBA, we believe that we might be able to answer the following questions: <br>
-o	What is the biggest factor for wins in the NBA? <br>
+-	What is the biggest factor for wins in the NBA? <br>
-o	Is there a particular position that accounts for the most wins in the NBA? <br>
+-	Is there a particular position that accounts for the most wins in the NBA? <br>
-o	What factors can we use and accurately predict player usage and win chances? <br>
+-	What factors can we use and accurately predict player usage and win chances? <br>

 # Machine Learning Model: